-Because readers get to live vicariously through our characters, they like larger than life characters.
-People are who are better and stronger and smarter than the average Joe.
-Hence the current popularity of the superhero genre.
-So it only makes sense that if we want readers to love our characters and the stories they populate, we should make our characters the best they can be at everything.
-But, actually, this method is the recipe for Epic Fail.
+Because readers live vicariously through fictional characters, they like larger-than-life characters: people who are better and stronger and smarter than the average Joe.
+(Hence the current popularity of the superhero genre.)
+If you want readers to love your characters and the stories they populate, it only makes sense you should make your characters the best they can be at everything.
+Right?

 Actually, no. This method is a surefire recipe for #epicfail.

 Consider an example.
 In Alexandre Dumas’s lost (and last) novel The Last Cavalier: Being the Adventures of Count Sainte-Hermine in the Age of Napoleon, the author brings us two larger-than-life heroes.